sumitkutty/Gender-Recognition/README.md

 # Gender-Recognition-Using-Deep-Learning: Overview

-* This project implements a Convolutional Neural Network which is trained on a dataset of images separated by gender.
+* This project implements a simple Convolutional Neural Network which is trained on a dataset of images separated by gender.

 * A web cam application is also implemented to capture faces off the video stream and classify them as either man or woman.